-Notes: Data on all applications to which the Environment Agency objected to, on the two named grounds during 2015-2016, from EA.
+Notes: Data on all applications to which the Environment Agency objected to, on the two named grounds during 2016-2017, taken from EA web site.

 The determination of the identified applications analysed by the Development Plan Teams.

 E2: Change in areas of biodiversity importance.